 Mean score of companies in the Transport Equipment Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Smith & Wesson Brands, Inc.'s score of 18 is lower than 56% of the industry.
+Smith & Wesson Brands, Inc.'s score of 20 is higher than 71% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Smith & Wesson Brands, Inc. is not committed to any reduction initiatives we track.
+Smith & Wesson Brands, Inc. is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.